Fil/pangea/src/plot/bivariate-map.md

 const n = 5;
 ```

-The colors are a mix of oranges and blues.
+The colors are a mix of oranges (for temperatures) and blues (for precipitation).
 To mix the colors, we use a formula similar to the `multiply` mix-blend mode, but tweak it a little to make the colors a bit more lively.

 ```js
 display(Plot.cellX([...oranges, null, ...blues], {rx: 4, stroke: "currentColor"}).plot({width: (2 * n + 1) * 20, height: 18, axis: null}))